Toshidevmain/pagebot-template/README.md

 ## Credits
   - This file is created by ChatGPT, Blackbox AI, and me (Adrian)
-  - Remodel by: Tianji \n
+  - Remodel by: Tianji
-  **Note!**
-   - You are free to modify this file.
+   - Note: You are free to modify this file.
 You can do whatever you want.

 </html>